chang-chao/TableProviderForSnmpd/README.md

-Used with snmpd pass to provide table data (using java)
+A simple java sample app used with snmpd pass to provide table data
 ====================

 edit /etc/snmp/snmpd.conf (add the line below)